HajarAsebbane/Desktop-Application-hotel-management-/README.md

 # Desktop-Application-hotel-management-
-Back/Front end application with java it was realized as a Academic project
+Back/Front end application with java it was realized as  Academic project